contiva/sap-integration-suite-client/README.md

 ## ⚙️ Configuration

-The library uses environment variables for configuration.
+The library can be configured in two ways:

+### 1. Environment Variables

 Set the following variables in your `.env` file:

 ```env
 SAP_BASE_URL=https://your-tenant.sap-api.com/api/v1